GCC DOA and TOA

 -

-If the antenna array size is a 1-by-2 vector, the vector is of the form [NumberOfArrayRows, NumberOfArrayColumns].
+If the size of the antenna array is a 1 by 2 vector, then the vector has the form [NumberOfArrayRows, NumberOfArrayColumns].

 -

-If the antenna array size is an integer, the array has the same number of rows and columns.
+If the size of the antenna array is an integer, then the array has the same number of rows and columns.

 When the Specify sensor array as parameter is set to Replicated subarray